Old dog incontinence is more common in spayed females, but leaky plumbing can affect dogs of both sexes.

 How you treat your old dog’s incontinence problems depends on what is causing the issue in the first place!

-There are lots of effective remedies for Fifi or Fido’s leaky plumbing issues, from medications and supplements, to surgery.
+Depending on the cause, there are lots of effective remedies available for Fifi or Fido’s leaky plumbing issues, from medications and supplements, to surgery.

 The key to success is to make sure that you’re trying to ‘cure’ the right problem!